shindigira/GameStar/README.md

 # GameStar

-A website that aims to be one-stop destination for gamers, providing them with a wealth of information on all the latest game releases.
+A web app that aims to be *the* one-stop destination for gamers, providing them with a wealth of information on all the latest game releases.

 ## Criteria